DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/InterestingThings.md

 thing is actually an empty game object marking a position (e.g. a view) rather than a physical thing (e.g. a bird).

+# Known Issues

+FIXME: If a thing does not have a viewing location as a child the the InterestingThingUI does not allow it to be selected (we are recording the transfrom of the viewing location not the thing itself in agent.target)